refuel-ai/autolabel/docs/guide/resources/synthetic_dataset_generation.md

 Few shot learning is one of the most powerful tools that autolabel offers to improve the accuracy of LLM generated labels.
 However, curating a seed dataset to use for few shot learning can be a time consuming and tedious process.
 To make this process easier, autolabel's LabelingAgent provides a method to generate synthetic datasets.
-These datasets can be used as seed datasets for few shot learning or for any other purpose.
+These datasets can be used as seed datasets for few shot learning or any other purpose.
 This guide will walk you through the process of generating a synthetic dataset using autolabel.

 Currently, autolabel supports synthetic dataset generation for classification and entity matching tasks.
 We plan to add support for other task types in the future.